 As we get the core functioning properly again, we will also be working on the rest of the body!
 A huge function of the core is to be able to support your body while you move.
 So it makes sense to train it that way right?!
 We will be incorporating mobility, stability and strength training throughout your limbs, pelvis and core to retrain the body to safely accept and transfer load so that when we lift our cute little ones up, we do it confidently and without pain; when we go for a run, our core supports us from all angles; and when we go out with the girls to dance for the night, you can do all those crazy dance moves without worrying about that middle belly bulge and how it’s affecting the rest of your body!

-If this sounds like you, please find an Activcore location so we can make that baby bulge a thing of the past and get you back up and safely moving again!
+If this sounds like you, please find an Activcore location near you so we can make that baby bulge a thing of the past and get you back up and safely moving again!

-Learn more about optimizing your health and performance by checking out our Pelvic Health page.
+To learn more about optimizing your health during and after pregnancy, check out our Pelvic Health page.

 Diastasis Recti Abdominis - diagnosis, risk factors, effect on musculoskeletal function, framework for treatment and implications for the pelvic floor.
 Werner, L. A. & Dayan, M. Current Women’s Health Reviews, 2019, 15, 86-101.